Day, Fowler, Els and Dubuisson into last four

 After Fowler had comfortably reached the green in two, Furyk duffed his chip from just short of the putting surface on the way to another bogey as his opponent wrapped up victory with a two-putt par.

-"I played well," said Furyk.
-"I'm honestly disappointed with the finish.
-I hit some good shots down the stretch.
-I don't feel I handed the match away, but I definitely made it too easy on the last two holes."

-Former world number one Els, at 44 bidding to become the oldest Match Play champion, produced his best golf of the week as he went one up at the second and never relinquished control.
+Former world number one Els, bidding to become the oldest Match Play champion, produced his best golf of the week as he went one up at the second and never relinquished control to reach the semi-finals for the first time in 13 years.

 "I played relatively solid golf," said Els, who won the first of his two U.S. Open titles in 1994 when Spieth was just 10 months old.
 "I had a pretty nice start, I made a couple of birdies early.
 I felt like I played OK.